 Swiss cheese, banks, anonymity, and security are definitely associated in our mind with Switzerland and now with ProtonVPN as well.
-Okay, maybe not with cheese in the latter case.
 This relatively new free VPN seems to gain a bigger and bigger share from the aforementioned VPN cake.
 What’s its secret?

 Well, ProtonVPN has client-side DNS leak protection as well as a private DNS network for starters.
 It also offers great VPN protocols to secure your traffic along with an effective kill switch.
 All in all, we are surprisingly satisfied with the level of online security and privacy you get even with the free VPN version.

-Although you can only use three servers for free, you are well compensated by the unlimited bandwidth that comes with your free plan.
-That’s right, you read it right: Unlimited traffic.
+Although you can only use three servers for free, you are well compensated by the unlimited data that comes with your free plan.
+That’s right: Unlimited data.
 Can it get any better than this?
-Not really, but you may still learn something important by reading the rest of this page.
+Not really, Proton is the best free VPN for Android, but you may still learn something important by reading the rest of this page.

 #2 Windscribe VPN